AbdullahELyamany/AbdullahELyamany/README.md

-- 👋 Hi, I’m @AbdullahELyamany
+- 👋 Hi, I’m @AbdullahEL-Yamany
-- 👀 I’m interested in ...
+- 👀 I’m interested in [ "Coding.", "Software Development.", "Python Development.", "Data Science", "Data Analysis.","Database.","Web Scraping.", "Problem Solving.", "Books."]
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently *Data Science*.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on *development of the Python language*
-- 📫 How to reach me ...
+- 📫 How to reach me *You must never stop learning*

 <!---
 AbdullahELyamany/AbdullahELyamany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.